geothm/spring-fundamentals/src/main/resources/exercises.md

 SS2.
 Implement a CustomUserDetailsService that loads the userValidation from the database and a register controller that saves a userValidation in the database.

+SR1.
+Consider a simple example of a RESTful API for managing a collection of books.
+• Retrieve all books: GET /books
+• Retrieve a single book by ID: GET /books/{id}
+• Create a new book: POST /books
+• Update a book by ID: PUT /books/{id}
+• Delete a book by ID: DELETE /books/{id}

+SS1.
+Create a Spring Security configuration with in-memory authentication for three users: user1/password1 with role PRODUCTS , user2/password2 with role FINANCIAL and user3/password3 with role PRODUCTS, FINANCIAL.

+SS2.
+Implement a CustomUserDetailsService that loads the userValidation from the database and a register controller that saves a userValidation in the database.